peterkuma/ml-clouds-2021/README.md

   night: VALUE          Train for nighttime only.
 One of: true or false.
 Default: false.
   exclude_night: VALUE  Exclude nighttime samples.
 One of: true or false.
 Default: true.
-  classes: VALUE        Classification.
-One of: 0 (4 cloud types), 1 (10 cloud genera), 2 (27 cloud genera).
-Default: 0.
+  nclasses: VALUE       Number of cloud types.
+One of: 4, 10, 27.
+Default: 4.
   exclude: { LAT1 LAT2 LON1 LON2 }
       Exclude samples with pixels in a region bounded by given latitude and longitude.
 Default: none.
   nsamples: VALUE       Maximum number of samples to use for the training per day.
 Default: 20.

 Options (tf apply):

-  classes: VALUE  Classification.
-One of: 0 (4 cloud types), 1 (10 cloud genera), 2 (27 cloud genera).
-Default: 0.
+  nclasses: VALUE  Number of cloud types.
+One of: 4, 10, 27.
+Default: 4.

 Examples: